“From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

 2018, and my last body building show, where I placed second, Myself Pictured in the centre.
 The guy on the left won this show.
 There were seven of us in the class.

-The overall subtext is that in Bodybuilding there is no real “Performance measure”, other than the end result.
+The overall subtext is that in bodybuilding there is no real “Performance measure”, other than the end result.
 Which is the body “On display”, and this (to add to it) is completely subjective.

 On to, Olympic Weightlifting